KrishnarajT/The-Hangman-Project/README.md

 # Idea
 The idea was simple.
 This was made during the Infinity war hype, and so was clearly influenced by how cool it would be to have a character die instead of body parts of a hangman.
 As I didnt know how to add video files in C++, I exported frames of the actual movie, and played them real quick like a gif.
 (Yet another idea that didnt dawn on me at the time).
+Due to all that, there are thousands of files in this Project, and I havent improved it for the sake of Nostalgia.

 The Themes include
 1. Marvel